Gee's golden langur: Taxonomy

 The subspecies are separated by a geological fault in the Himalayas called the Main Frontal Thrust.
-T. g. bhutanensis occurs in the northern part of the species range in Bhutan and T. g. geei is found in the south of Bhutan and in Assam in northern India.
+T. g. bhutanensis occurs in the northern part of the species range in Bhutan and T. g. geei is found in the south of Bhutan and Assam in northern India.

 In Bhutan, it has hybridised with T. pileatus, the capped langur.
-This is believed to be due to the construction of permanent bridges across the Chamkar river, a tributary of the Mangde river which separates the two species.
+This is believed to be due to the construction of permanent bridges across the Chamkar River, a tributary of the Mangde River which separates the two species.

 Physical description

+In online viral imagery of this species, many commentators have noted that its uncanny gaze appears remarkably human.
+This is likely due to the light sclera in its eyes, a feature seen in some great apes, including humans.

 The coat of the adult golden langur ranges from cream to golden, on its flanks and chest the hairs are darker and often rust coloured while the coats of the juveniles and females are lighter, silvery white to light buff.
 The coat changes color seasonally, from white or cream coloured in the summer to dark golden or chestnut in the winter.
 Their long whiskers protect their eyes from rain during monsoon.
-The golden langur has a black face and large whorl of hair on its crown.
+The golden langur has a black face and a large whorl of hair on its crown.